rashidlasker/deploy/week1/README.md

 Flask is a micro-service framework for Python that makes it super simple to set up a web application.
 The starter code above handles most of the set up for this project, so you’ll primarily be working within the `server.py` file in your Glitch remix.
 You can read more about Flask in these [docs](https://flask.palletsprojects.com/en/1.1.x/).

 - We highly recommend using the Python [requests](https://2.python-requests.org/en/master/) library for making GET and POST requests from Python.
+- We also recommend the [json](https://docs.python.org/3/library/json.html) library for decoding and encoding JSON responses.

 ## Using Twilio